Is Rahul Dravid the most underrated Indian captain of all time?

 The Karnataka player lifted the Mansour Pataudi trophy in what was to be his last Test series as captain of India.
 Looking at these results, one wonders what Rahul Dravid's team could have achieved in Australia.

 Rahul Dravid's impact on Indian cricket as captain is often understated.
 His captaincy played a crucial role in the development of the youth of Indian cricket.
-He changed the mindset of the Indian team in limited-overs and broke the threshold of winning Test matches overseas.
+He changed the mindset of the Indian team in limited-overs and broke the glass ceiling of winning Test matches overseas.